 Experience Living on a College Campus

-The summer session of the Upward Bound Program allows the participant to get a taste of college life by residing in the dorms (of the University of Memphis) with a roommate.
-The students spend 5 weeks in the dorms and are bussed to the Union Avenue Campus for their classes.
+The summer session of the Upward Bound Program allows the participant to get a taste of college life by residing in the dorms of selected college campus with a roommate.
+The students spend five (5) weeks in the dorms and are bussed to the Union Avenue Campus for their classes.

 As a first generation college student, we understand that the Upward Bound participant may experience feelings of displacement.
 In Upward Bound, community leaders, faculty and staff have been invited to advise and talk to our students using confidence-building and morale boosting workshops.

 Each student is paid a small monthly stipend that is to be used to buy supplies and other necessities.